 The answer lies in the name itself – interactive.
 Designed to create a personal, immersive experience, interactive content goes beyond simply reading or watching content and requires audiences to choose preferences, answer questions, assess, vote, play or compete.

-Formats like quizzes, personality tests, solution builders and calculators give the user valuable personalized feedback, that is worth filling out a small lead form for.
-The data from the form is then combined with the user’s current and future interactions to develop rich customer profiles.
-Marketers can then use these rich profiles to create segments and send highly personalized emails to their potential customers.
+Formats like quizzes, personality tests, solution builders and calculators give the user valuable personalized feedback that is worth filling out a small lead form.
+First, the format takes the data from the form and combines it with the user’s current and future interactions to develop a rich customer profile.
+Then, marketers use these rich profiles to create segments and send highly personalized emails to their potential customers.

 1. Grow email & leads lists